umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/Organizations/index.md

 ## Information

-From the information section in your organisation you can find information about your organization and if there are any changes to your information, you can change it from this section.
+From the information section in your organization you can find information about your organization and if there are any changes to your information, you can change it from this section.

 ![Information](images/Information.png)